engrit-illinois/Compare-AssignmentRevisions/README.md

 I'm not an expert on this (somehow), but it seems that there are various actions that can be taken to fix revision issues.
 I don't necessarily prescribe any particular procedure, but one or more of the following actions have been reported to work in various cases.
-In order of SCCM heirarchy:
+In order of SCCM hierarchy:
 - Edit an app's deployment type and redistribute the app
 - Delete and re-create a deployment
 - Reinstall the client on an affected machine
 - Push policy to an affected machine
 - Run scripts (suggested in the technet threads linked above) to force evaluation of assignments on an affected machine
-    - These remediation scripts/commands could potentially be mass deployed via SCCM
+    - These remediation scripts/commands could potentially be mass-deployed via SCCM

-In ideal cases, one of the first two actions may solve the problem across all affected machines, unless they have further local issues (such as an unhealthy client).
+In ideal cases, one of the first two actions may solve the problem across all affected machines, unless they also have further local issues (such as an unhealthy client).

 # Parameters